 You can find whole survey chapter by chapter below but please note other links inside these files no longer go anywhere!
 Some graphs may also be missing: sorry!

 Valuing Peace In 1963, it was almost as great an eyeopener to see how and why Russia was progressing so poorly as it had been the previous year to see how extraordinarily well Japan was sustaining growth

-20 years later, Norman and Chris Macrae's book on how wonderfullty productive youth of the net generation could be, fully understanding USSR was vital.
+20 years later 2024 (English)/2025 (American) Report, Norman and Chris Macrae's book on how wonderfully productive youth of the net generation could be, fully understanding USSR was vital.
 Macraes argued the whole system would collapse before the end of the 80s and the west should prepare to welcome the peoples of Eastern Europe into vibrant open societies - ending the distrust and fear that made 1945-1984 the most depressing period of government-led arms races ( through taxes costing about 20% of most people's lifetimes in USA and European allies).
 The failure to be passing on this peace dividend to all our youth today is one of the folly grandeurs of macroeconomics and geopolitics - did we humans really learn nothing peaceworthy from the collapsing systems that engulfed the start of the 20th century? related Valuing Peace